ericclack/python-text-adventure/doc/part1.rst

      go = go[0].upper()
      return go

+Did you notice that the second, third and fourth lines have two spaces at the start of the line?
+This means the lines are *indented*, it is how we tell Python that these lines are *inside* the function.

-We use :code:`return` to send back the value to the code that uses this function.
+On the last line of the function we use :code:`return` to send back the value to the code that called this function.
 So we can update our program so that it now looks like this, with new code in yellow:

 .. code-block:: python
    :emphasize-lines: 1-4,15